 Here are the types of brute force attacks:

-- Dictionary attacks: Being a fundamental tool in brute force attacks, dictionaries are one of the most beneficial components for password cracking operations.
-In attacks utilizing standard or custom dictionaries, the hacker tries possible passwords related to the victim's user name.
+Dictionary attacks: Being a fundamental tool in brute force attacks, dictionaries are one of the most beneficial components for password cracking operations.
+In attacks utilizing standard or custom dictionaries, the hacker tries possible passwords related to the victim's username.
 It should be mentioned that the dictionary attacks, also known as sequential attacks, are a bit arduous.

 Reasons for Brute Force Attacks

-- Exposing secret websites: A brute force attack may provide advantageous outcomes for cyber attackers in terms of exposing secret websites.
+Exposing secret websites: A brute force attack may provide advantageous outcomes for cyber attackers in terms of exposing secret websites.
 One of the major motivations for accessing the sensitive data of global institutions through authorized account access security breach is most certainly exploration.
 The security vulnerability utilized to infiltrate the data stored by Equifax can be given as an example for this type of motivation.

 How Can You Protect Your Institution from Brute Force Attacks?

-- Password Policy: You should establish a password policy that blacklists simple passwords, can easily be implemented by the employees and encourages creating strong passwords.
+Password Policy: You should establish a password policy that blacklists simple passwords, can easily be implemented by the employees, and encourages creating strong passwords.
 Furthermore, you should create an online environment where all internal passwords are shared in a secure way.

 Single Connect: The Best Method for Preventing Brute Force Attacks

-- Dynamic Password Controller: Known for preventing brute force attacks, this module ensures the control of all passwords in the network.
+Dynamic Password Controller: Known for preventing brute force attacks, this module ensures the control of all passwords in the network.
 Furthermore, having the Password Vault feature, the module stores the passwords of the users in the network in isolation and in special vaults.
-Therefore, the risk of unauthorized access and sharing is lowered to a minimum.
+Therefore, the risk of unauthorized access and password sharing is lowered to a minimum.